ginnerzapata/library-app/README.md

 # library-app

-A library app following I made as a project for The Odin
+A library app following I made as a project for [The Odin Project](https://www.theodinproject.com/).

+The clean and beautiful layout is thanks to [Skeleton](http://getskeleton.com/)

 ## Requirements